 Treatment depends on macrolide sensitivity:

-- If macrolide sensitive: doxycycline 100mg PO BID then azithromycin 1g PO x 1 day then azithromycin 500mg PO x 3 days.
+If macrolide sensitive: doxycycline 100mg PO BID x 7 days plus azithromycin 1g PO x 1 day then azithromycin 500mg PO x 3 days.

-- If macrolide resistant: doxycycline 100mg PO BID then moxifloxacin 400mg PO OD x 7 days.
+If macrolide resistant: doxycycline 100mg PO BID x 7 days plus moxifloxacin 400mg PO OD x 7 days.

 Summary of lab tests for ED patients suspected of vulvovaginitis/cervicitis/urethritis STI

-- Gonorrhea and Chlamydia vaginal/cervical swabs or urine for NAAT/PCR testing (note that vaginal swabs have been shown to be as accurate as cervical swabs for Gonorrhea and Chlamydia)
+Gonorrhea and Chlamydia vaginal/cervical swabs testing (note that vaginal swabs have been shown to be as accurate as cervical swabs for Gonorrhea and Chlamydia and that swabs have been shown to be more accurate than urine testing in a 2023 meta-analysis)

 Are self performed vaginal swabs as accurate as physician performed vaginal/cervical swabs for STIs?